kcelia/Reminder/Cloud_AWS.md

 It is important to understand how each strategy applies to architectural options and decisions.

 ### Cloud Public / An all-in cloud-based application
+An environment that exclusively runs in the cloud.
 ![Cloud_Public]()

 ### Cloud Privé
+On-premises deployment
 ![Cloud_Prive]()

 ### Cloud Hybride / A hybrid deployment